lxxxl123/mjt-maven/note/FW.md

 - briefly
   - (adv.) for a short time
   - (adv.) use few words

+## brim

+- brim
+  - (n.) the very top edge of a container
+    - (p.) fill sth to the brim: to put sth in a container until it is full
+  - (vt) to be completely full of sth

+- brimming
+  - (adj.) completely full of sth
+    - (sen.) Her voice shaking and her eyes brimming, she tried to tell them what had happened

 ## burglar
   - (n.) a person who illegally enter a building and steal something ; like a thief